About OAuth / OpenID Connect

 Some OAuth 2.0 / OIDC providers (like OKTA) will only provide limited profile information from the user.
 If the "given_name" and "family_name" claims listed above are not returned, the First and Last name fields for the user in Issuetrak will be populated with their email address.
 If there is a field returned from the provider containing the full name of the user that can be mapped to the "Display Name" field in Issuetrak.

-For example, OKTA will only return the Email and Name fields for the user.
+For example, by default, OKTA will only return the Email and Name fields for the user.
 So, you could add the below user property mapping to use the "Name" field provided by OKTA as the Display Name in Issuetrak:

 • name > Display Name